35 Fascinating Facts About Presidential Inaugurations Past

 11. Franklin Pierce wouldn’t “swear” to faithfully execute the Office of the President of the United States.

-When he was inaugurated on March 4, 1853, Franklin Pierce became the only president to “affirm” the office of the president rather than “swear” it, and did not use a Holy Bible.
+When he was inaugurated on March 4, 1853, Franklin Pierce became the only president to “affirm” the office of the president rather than “swear” it.
 He did so as he was in the midst of a crisis of faith; he was still reeling from the death of his only son, Benjamin, who had died in a train crash two months earlier.

 12. In his inaugural address, James Buchanan announced he wouldn’t run for re-election.